Shipeasy

 The honest version requires more care than that summary, and the docs walk through it.

-When to gate vs. when to experiment
+When to use a feature flag vs. when to experiment

 Is the change reversible?